processone/docs.ejabberd.im/content/admin/configuration/modules.md

+---
+search:
+  boost: 1
+---

 # Modules Options

-> This section describes modules options of ejabberd [24.07](../../archive/24.07/index.md).
+> This section describes modules options of ejabberd [24.10](../../archive/24.10/index.md).
 If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../../archive/index.md).
 The modules that changed in this version are marked with 🟤.

 mod\_adhoc